Reading Time: 5 Minutes Print this page

 As per national protocol, however, photographs, body measurements and tissue samples were taken before the carcasses were buried on the beach where they were found.
 DNA sequencing soon matched the mother and calf to the existing samples of spade-toothed whale skeleton in the database.

-Finally, the spade-toothed whale’s physical appearance could be documented.
+Finally, the spade-toothed whale’s physical appearance could begin to be documented.

 “This was the first time the species had been seen with flesh on,” says Anton, “and from which the first tentative description of the colour pattern and external morphology was done.”